This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Urinary Retention In Men
+Urinary Retention in Men

-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

 - Take your medicine as directed.
-Call your primary healthcare provider if you think your medicine is not helping or if you have side effects.
-Tell him if you are allergic to any medicine.
+Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
+Tell him or her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

-Follow up with your primary healthcare provider or urologist as directed:
+Follow up with your healthcare provider or urologist as directed:

 Write down your questions so you remember to ask them during your visits.

-Contact your primary healthcare provider if:
+Contact your healthcare provider or urologist if:

 - You have blood in your urine.